 Procurement must align itself with the overall corporate and business strategy, so procurement professionals must, therefore, have a clear understanding of their organization’s strategy if they are to play a key role in shaping its future.

 The competencies required of procurement to achieve the business goals must be crystal clear, and each role must have clarity in how it contributes to the business goals and the accomplishments expected in the role.
 This needs to be broken down into the activities and milestones to bring it to life and make it happen.

 So a clear competency framework is required to drive both bottom line and top line improvements and to do this sustainably.
 While cost-focused initiatives such as strategic sourcing have helped to improve the bottom line, the challenge still for most CPO’s is to achieve full alignment with the strategic intent of the business.

 Nuff said …

 So if you would like to learn more about our services we would love to hear from you.

-Learn how to gain Procurement Excellence Certification for your organization.
+Learn how to gain a Procurement Excellence Award for your organization.